 35.3.18 NSTR mobile AP MLD operation

 35.3.18.1 General

+TGbe editor: Please change “dot11MobileAPMLDImplemented” to “dot11EHTNSTRMobileAPMLDImplemented” throughout the spec.

-An NSTR mobile AP MLD is an AP MLD which sets dot11MobileAPMLDImplemented to true and has one NSTR pair of links with the following restrictions:
+(#4206)(#4207)An NSTR mobile AP MLD shall be an AP MLD which sets dot11EHTNSTRMobileAPMLDImplemented to true.
+If dot11EHTBaseLineFeaturesImplementedOnly is equal to true, an NSTR mobile AP MLD shall have one NSTR pair of links and shall follow the restrictions below:

-Each AP affiliated with a mobile AP MLD is not required to support all the EHT AP mandatory features
+Each AP affiliated with an NSTR mobile AP MLD is not required to support all the EHT AP mandatory features

-• Support of MU operation is optional for the APs affiliated with a mobile AP MLD
+• Support of MU operation is optional for the APs affiliated with an NSTRmobile AP MLD

-• Support of two or more spatial streams is optional for the APs affiliated with a mobile AP MLD
+• Support of two or more spatial streams is optional for the APs affiliated with an NSTR mobile AP MLD

-Only one AP of the affiliated APs operating in an NSTR pair of links sends Beacon and Probe Response frames

-The mobile AP MLD is in a mobile device that is typically battery powered
+(#4212)(#5268)The NSTR mobile AP MLD is in a mobile device that is typically battery powered

-Each AP affiliated to a mobile AP MLD has different MAC address
+(#4210, 6407, 6501, 6328)NOTE-- Each AP affiliated with an NSTR mobile AP MLD has different MAC address

-An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link to transmit Beacon and Probe Response frames.
-The other link of the NSTR link pair is the nonprimary link.
+An NSTR mobile AP MLD shall designate one link of an NSTR link pair as the primary link.
+The other link of the NSTR link pair is the non-primary link. (#4212)(#5268)The NSTR mobile AP MLD shall schedule for transmissions of Beacon and Probe Response frames and group addressed data frames only on the primary link.

+(#4081)(#5067)(#5268)A non-AP MLD shall perform frame exchanges during the Authentication, (Re)Association and 4-way handshake procedures only on the primary link of the NSTR mobile AP MLD.

+NOTE– Any frames including management frames are disallowed to be transmitted on the non-primary link alone through EDCA channel access.

-STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.15.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints.
+STAs affiliated with a non-AP MLD that is associated with an NSTR mobile AP MLD and APs affiliated with an NSTR mobile AP MLD shall follow the procedure defined in 35.3.15.6 (Start time sync PPDUs medium access) when intending to transmit in the nonprimary link with the following additional constraints: (#4211)

-A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+A STA affiliated with the non-AP MLD may initiate a PPDU transmission to its associated AP affiliated with the NSTR mobile AP MLD in the nonprimary link only if the (#7425) other STA affiliated with the same MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

-An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.
+An AP affiliated with the NSTR mobile AP MLD may initiate a PPDU transmission to its associated non-AP STA in the nonprimary link only if the (#7426) other AP affiliated with the same NSTR mobile AP MLD in the primary link is also initiating the PPDU as a TXOP holder with the same start time.

 TGbe editor: Please insert the following subclause 35.3.18.4 as follows: